Occurred: May 2022

 Report incident π₯ | Improve page π | Access database π’

-China-based English-language tutoring company iTutorGroup used artificial intelligence-powered software to reject older job applicants, resulting in job opportunity losses, litigation, and a regulatory fine.
+China-based English-language tutoring company iTutorGroup used AI-powered software to reject older job applicants, resulting in job opportunity losses, litigation and a regulatory fine.

 The US Equal Employment Opportunity Commission (EEOC), which enforces workplace bias laws, first alleged in 2020 that iTutorGroup had developed and was operating online recruitment software to screen out women aged 55 or older and men who were 60 or older.Β

-iTutorGroup denied wrongdoing and agreed to pay USD 365,000 to more than 200 job applicants.
+iTutorGroup denied wrongdoing and agreed to pay USD 365,000 to the job applicants.

 In 2021, the EEOC launched an initiative to ensure that AI software used by US employers complies with anti-discrimination laws.
 The iTutorGroup lawsuit was the first by the EEOC under the initiative.